 Satisfied with the new guy’s response, he turned back to the truffles for table two.
 It was between the breakfast and lunch rushes and there wasn’t much to do right now.
 The two cooks swept and talked of Murphy stone, and Aiden was pleased to hear Sawyer explain to his protege the finer points of Celtic rock.
 He focused on finished the truffles.

-“Hey, you,” Bridget’s voice broke his concentration and he looked up.
+“Hey, you,” Fiona’s voice broke his concentration and he looked up.

 She was especially beautiful today—every day.